csekeb/tum-vir-exercise/texts/vi-exercise.md

 #### Batch learning

-For large datasets it is often infeasible to use all training data in each training step, for example, due to memory restrictions, therefore, we use the approximation
+For large datasets it is often infeasible to use all training data in each training step, for example, due to memory restrictions.
+Therefore, we use the approximation
 $$
 \begin{align}
 	\sum_{i=1}^{n}\mathbb{E}_{q_{\phi}(w)}[\log p(y_i \vert x_i, w)]  \approx n \frac{1}{\vert S\vert} \sum_{s \in S}\mathbb{E}_{q_{\phi}(w)}[\log p(y_i \vert x_s, w)],
 \end{align}
 $$
 that is, we approximate the objective by using only a random subset $S \subseteq \{1, \ldots, N\}$ to represent the data.
-This makes the objective stochastic w.r.t. sampling $S$ but with the right optimisation procedure (stochastic gradient descent with decaying learning rates) convergence can still be achieved.
+This makes the objective stochastic w.r.t. sampling $S$ but with the right optimisation procedure (stochastic gradient descent with decaying learning rates) convergence can still be achieved or guaranteed (Robbins-Monro).

 **Implementation** This concept is implemented via the `DataModuleFromNPZ` in `run.py` which uses data batches of size `size_batch`, see